yooperjb/weather-dashboard/README.md

 * Display City and State abbreviation in the city list
 * Display City, state and possibly Country in the weather display panel
 * Add wind direction with rotating wind direction arrow
+* Display link to any alerts that may exist in the search area